 Add water or beef stock to cover and bring to a boil.
 Reduce heat and let simmer for about 20 minutes, stirring occasionally.
 The ingredients need to get friendly with each other.

 Taste for salt again.
 Add chocolate and stir until it melts.

-This soup might be good to feed a crowd and it is great for any occasion when you have family and friends around.
+This soup might be good to feed a crowd, and it is excellent for any occasion when you have family and friends around.
 A potluck would be perfect as well.